maciej-ka/learning-notes/various.md

 html atrribute `preload`
 info that resource should be loaded early, as document is loaded

+Tells the browser to fetch a resource with higher priority for the current page.
+The resource is then used by the page as soon as it’s available (e.g., crucial scripts or CSS).

 #### prefetch
 prefetch: when you think you know where the next page is going to be
 prefetch tag, browser will fetch entire thing in anticipation
 (if not clicked, browser will failback to default page load)
 benefit is that you will have magical fast changes

+Tells the browser to fetch a resource early (often during idle time) with the expectation it may be needed soon (like in a future navigation).
+The resource is stored in the browser cache, so if or when the page needs it, it’s already downloaded.

 some ideas
 you can try detect idle blocks (with Promise timeout zero)